A theory for generalized morphisms and beyond: Basic notions for the case of multivariable (total) functions

 Moreover, we may call $f$ a \emph{formal function} if its associated rule $R$ is clear from the context. \end{definition} \begin{remark} \begin{enumerate} \item For example, $1+0{{x}_{1}}+0{{x}_{2}}\in \mathbb{Q}[{{x}_{1}},{{x}_{2}}]$ is a formal function of two variables with the associated rule being the addition and multiplication of field elements.
-In Examples \ref{9.1.3} to \ref{9.1.7}, all operator generalized-semigroups are induced from formal functions. \item By the definition, a formal function $(f,R)$ may have more than one domain.
-For example, any field which contains $\mathbb{Q}$ is a domain of any formal function $f\in \mathbb{Q}[{{x}_{1}},\cdots ,{{x}_{n}}]$. \item Any function $f$ of $n$ variables $x_1,\cdots,x_n$ may be regarded as the formal function $f(x_1,\cdots,x_n)$, which is regarded as a mathematical expression, with its associated rule being the mapping defined by the function $f$.
+In Examples \ref{9.1.3} to \ref{9.1.7}, all operator gen-semigroups are induced from formal functions. \item By the definition, a formal function $(f,R)$ may have more than one domain.
+For example, any field which contains $\mathbb{Q}$ is a domain of any formal function $f\in \mathbb{Q}[{{x}_{1}},\cdots ,{{x}_{n}}]$. \item Any function $f$ of $n$ variables $x_1,\cdots,x_n$ may be regarded as the formal function $f(x_1,\cdots,x_n)$, which is an expression with its associated rule being the mapping defined by the function $f$.
 The converse is not true, however, because a formal function may have more than one domain, and different domains of a formal function may induce different functions.
-Therefore, formal functions may be regarded as a generalization of functions. \end{enumerate} \end{remark}
+Therefore, the notion of formal function generalizes the notion of function. \end{enumerate} \end{remark}